alicht/heroku-deployment/passport2.md

 ### Learning Objectives

 1. Define authentication in the context of a web app.
-2. Explain what Passport and Passport strategies are and how they fit into the Express framework.
+2. Explain what Passport and Passport strategies are.
 3. Install Passport and set up a local authentication strategy.
 4. Add authentication to Movies, so that users must be logged in in order to add or edit Movies.